stanton119/data-analysis/README.md

     * train a single model to predict multiple ready fields from a single dataset
 * A/B test distribution comparison
     * We often compare just the means.
 If we find plot a Q-Q plot is it more informative, bootstrapping would construct confidence intervals
+* Non-stationarity with ADAM
+    * Can Adam optimisers adapt to non-stationary datasets.
+Therefore does batch ordering make a difference to the model coefficients.
+    * Compare against batch mode linear/logistic bayesian regression and show that data ordering is irrelevant.
 * Common data science tasks
     * Association and causality
         * Associations fast - from clustering propensity model predictions and find average features in each group.